Rochester-Genesee Regional Transportation Authority: Bus routes

 Regional Transit Service operates a number of individual routes, most of which operate on a hub and spoke system from Downtown Rochester.
 These routes originate at the RTS Transit Center (Pictured Below) at 60 St. Paul Street along Mortimer Street.

 Prior to November 28, 2014, the opening date of the transit center, routes originated from the corner of Main and Clinton or from Broad Street.
 The Main and Clinton stops had been in place since 1863.
 With the move came a change in routes, stops and times including the elimination of through-routing, in which a bus would operate between two or more different routes during scheduled runs.

-On May 17, 2021, the RTS launched Reimagine RTS and the system underwent a complete renumbering and opened new Connection Hubs at highly traveled points of interest.
+On May 17, 2021, the RTS launched Reimagine RTS and the system underwent a complete renumbering and opened new Connection Hubs at highly traveled points of interest, as well as introducing 9 frequent routes running every 15 minutes from 6AM to 6PM on weekdays, although one would later become a local route later that September.
+These routes would form the RTS Connect network, which is the term to describe the fixed route system.

-As of April 4, 2022, the current routes operated by Regional Transit Service include the following: